 When working through the strategic planning process, you'll start by outlining your aspirational goals first, so you can eventually develop specific strategies and tactics that will be used to achieve the aspirational goals.

 4. Choose a strategic planning framework.

-The Balanced Scorecard (BSC) framework helps you outline your business' mission, vision, and strategy and creates a visual strategy map that your business can follow.
+The Balanced Scorecard (BSC): This framework helps you outline your business’ mission, vision, and strategy in a visual map that your business can follow.
 It includes strategic objectives, targets, measures and KPIs, and the strategic initiatives that will help you reach your goals.

-With this strategic method, organizations make a list of three to five, high-level objectives.
-Below each objective, they'll list three to five, quantifiable key results which are measured with a score between 0 to 1 or 0-100%.
+Objectives and Key Results (OKR): This framework involves making a list of three to five high-level objectives.
+Below each objective, you’ll list three to five quantifiable key results that will be measured with a score between 0 to 1 or 0-100%.
 Check out these OKR examples to get started.

 By using these frameworks, you'll be able to develop your strategies, the tactics you'll use to accomplish them, and the key performance indicators (KPIs) you'll use to track performance.

 Now that you've consulted with your team and came up with your long-term plans, it's time to record the agreements and strategies in a strategic plan.
 The strategic plan is a physical document that can be shared across departments in the company.

 But, many companies have gone digital with strategic planning software, so their strategic plan can be accessed by anyone in the company from their electronic devices.
 Many of these software options are collaborative for people at all levels of the company, which increases the transparency of the business' primary goals.

 Cascade Strategy helps you create a plan and execute it with its strategy planning platform.
 It allows you to create a strategy map, outline your goals, and include specific details like goal timeframes and the metrics used to evaluate goal achievement.

 Additional features include a KPI builder, smart frameworks, goal and project management tools, and dashboards to report on progress.